commercionetwork/commercionetwork/docs/app_developers/commercioapi-ekyc.md

 ### workflow_completed_webhook_callback

-At the end of the onboarding process, which occurs after the user has accepted the invitation throught a magic link and completed the onboarding procedure (Tos acceptance,assignment of membership) , a POST call is made to the URL specified in the workflow_completed_webhook_callback parameter.
+At the end of the workflow  process istantiated through the API parameters , a POST call is made to the URL specified in the workflow_completed_webhook_callback parameter.

 The body of the POST request is as follows: